-The two companies are run together by the same Munich based team, which is led by the founder Andreas von Maltzan.
+The two companies are run together by the same Munich-based team, which is led by founder Andreas von Maltzan.
 Maltzan is one of the pioneers in the German dating market, having established Neu.de, which became one of Germany’s most popular dating sites and was sold to Meetic in 2007.
 Andreas von Maltzan will continue to run the German sites and join the management team of Cupid.

 OnlineLiebe GmbH is a recently created provider of niche online dating sites such as Zuckerjungs.de, Zuckerdaddys.de, Gayjz.de and others.
-Their most successful site, Zuckerjungs.de, was founded 2010 and has become one of the leading dating portals in the ‘Cougar’ dating niche in Germany as well as in Austria and Switzerland – where the sites are called Zuckerburschen.at and Zuckerjungs.ch respectively.
+Their most successful site, Zuckerjungs.de, was founded 2010 and has become one of the leading dating portals in the ‘Cougar’ dating niche in Germany, as well as in Austria and Switzerland where the sites are called Zuckerburschen.at and Zuckerjungs.ch respectively.

 WomenWeb GmbH is a large online community network of female interest websites with domains such as Womenweb.de, Frauen.de, Allegraclub.de, Kochrezepte.de and ten other portals.
 WomenWeb GmbH also provides online communities for a number of German women’s magazines (e.g. Fuersie, Vital, Petra).

-In relation to this purchase a mechanism has been agreed to value both companies at 1.7 times revenues, should Cupid wish to purchase the remaining 25% of the equity in both companies.
+In relation to this purchase, a mechanism has been agreed to value both companies at 1.7 times-revenue, should Cupid wish to purchase the remaining 25% of the equity in both companies.
 This option can be exercised by Cupid, at its sole discretion, between 1 January 2012 and 31 December 2014.
-The combined businesses delivered revenues of approximately €0.85m in 2010 and a loss of €0.18m.
+The combined businesses delivered revenues of approximately €85K million in 2010 and a loss of €18K.
 The acquisition is expected by Cupid plc to be earnings neutral in 2011 and earnings enhancing in its first full year.